SkoolPlus/PET/notes/speaking/part-1.md

 **A:** I would say that the weather here is so nice and comfortable.
 It has four seasons but sometimes it can also get pretty hot, especially in summer.

-**Q:** Who are you live with?
-(Do you have any brother or sister in your family?)
+**Q:** Who are you living with?
+(Do you have any brothers or sisters in your family?)

-**A:** My family has four peoples: my parents, me and my brother.
-Both my parents are middle-age.
+**A:** My family has four people: my parents, me, and my brother.
+Both my parents are middle-aged.
 My brother is younger than me.
 We **get on well and help together**.

 **Q:** Where is your address?
 How far is it from your place to your university?

 **A:** My address is at 82 Nguyen Binh Khiem Street, Dang Giang Ward, Hai Phong City.
-It is about 5 kilometer.
+It is about 5 kilometers.
 It is not far from my university, so I **find it easy to get there** every day.

-**Q:** How do you go to your university everyday?
+**Q:** How do you go to your university every day?

 **A:** I usually go to school by my motorbike.
-It is about 5 kilometer from my place to my school, so I find it easy to get there every day.
+It is about 5 kilometers from my place to my school, so I find it easy to get there every day.
 It takes me about 15 minutes.

 **Q:** What is your job?